Cost of Discipleship

 HEROD AND JOHN

-of the execution of John the Baptist between the sending of the Twelve and
+the story of the execution of John the Baptist between the sending of the Twelve

-their return.
-His unjust death provides an example of the cost of becoming a disciple
+and their return.
+John’s unjust death provides an example of the cost of becoming

-the Great, the ruler of Galilee and Peræa, and the vassal of Rome.
-As the local
+sons of Herod the Great, the ruler of Galilee and Peræa, and a vassal of Rome.
+As

-ruler appointed by Rome, he had the authority to execute prisoners convicted of
+the local ruler appointed by Caesar, he had the authority to execute prisoners

-Antipas so she could marry him, a violation of the Mosaic regulations regarding
+half-brother so she could marry him, a violation of the Mosaic regulations

-incest.
-Though a wife could divorce her husband under Roman law, the Mosaic Law
+regarding incest.
+Though a wife could divorce her husband under Roman law, the

-did not allow a wife to initiate divorce proceedings against her husband.
-In the
+Mosaic Law did not allow a wife to initiate divorce proceedings against her

-eyes of the Baptist, Herodias was still married to the half-brother of Antipas,
+husband.
+In the eyes of the Baptist, Herodias was still married to the

 the daughter of Herodias and her first husband.

 The execution of John foreshadowed the death of Jesus.
 Like John, he was executed by the representative of Rome.
-Like Herod, Pontius Pilate would hesitate to kill him since he knew Jesus was a righteous man, yet he would do so anyway.
+Like Herod Antipas, Pontius Pilate would hesitate to kill Christ since he knew Jesus was a righteous man, yet he would do so anyway.
 Like the Temple authorities who demanded Christ’s death and manipulated the crowds to call for it, Herodias got her way through by manipulating her husband.

 The disciples of John came for his body and